-PHYS 110 Dr. Connolly
+PHYS 110 Meteorology

-Meteorology 3 credits
+Dr. Connolly 3 credits

-Feature on the basic physical and chemical

-Focus on the basic physical and chemical phenomena involved in the determination of climate and weather, enabling the student to comprehend weather events and patterns and weather forecasting.
+Focus on the basic physical and chemical phenomena involved in the determination of climate and weather, enabling the student to comprehend weather events, patterns, and forecasting.
 Topics include: atmosphere composition and structure, moisture and precipitation, cloud formation, pressure and wind, cyclones, circulation of atmosphere, air masses and fronts, and forecasting.

-PHYS 113 Dr. Connolly

-The Science of Light 3 credits
+Dr. Connolly PHYS 113 (E)The Science of Light and Photography

-and Photography

 This introductory-level science course intended for non-science majors covers the basic science of light and its application in the technology of photography.
 It begins with an historical overview of early photographic methods and moves up to modern digital cameras.
 Presented, at an introductory level, are the scientific principles of light waves and rays, the optics of lenses, the process involved in the use of a camera for picture taking and the formation and development of the image.
-Topics to be covered include the nature of light, laws of optics, cameras, development of black and white and color images. and the use of digital electronics for photographic capture and display.
+Topics include the nature of light, laws of optics, cameras, development of black and white and color images. and the use of digital electronics for photographic capture and display.
 This course is not for major elective credit in Physics, Biophysics or EE.

-PHYS 114 Dr. Varonides Solar Electricity
+PHYS 114 Solar Electricity

-This course concentrates on how to obtain energy from the Sun.
+This course concentrates on how to obtain energy from the sun.
 It explains the history, physics and engineering of this renewable energy source, with special attention to environmental impact on Photovoltaic (PV) technology.
 Topics also include: environmental protection, economic growth, job creation, diversity of supply, rapid deployment, technology transfer and innovation with a free, abundant and inexhaustible fuel source.
 This course may not be used for major elective credit in Physics, Biophysics or Electrical Engineering.